-And this is based on conservative averages from the Department of Labor Statistics from 2020.
+And this is based on conservative averages from the Department of Labor Statistics from this year.
 What it doesn’t account for is all of those somewhat more intangible factors, such as loss of productivity knowledge, IP and morale.

 So employers are asking themselves, if we’re to avoid this material loss to productivity, is turning back to the pre-COVID-norm really an option?

 The short answer is no: COVID-19 was a turning point, whether you are prepared to call it that or not.